rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 This document provides an initial summary of problems placing emblems into digital use cases and documents identified requirements from a number of stakeholders with active or potential interests in digital emblems.
-To Do: align abstract as well as document with the WG charter.
+To Do: align abstract and document with the WG charter.

 --- middle